vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-EdgeNodeFromNSXManager.md

 ### -VCfqdn

-The FQDN of the vCenter Server.
+The FQDN of the vCenter.

 ```yaml
 Type: String